aosabook/500lines/pedometer/chapter.md

   end

   def measure_time
-    @time = @parser.parsed_data.count/@device.rate
+    @time = @processor.parsed_data.count/@device.rate
   end

 end
 ~~~~~~~

-Where our Parser class did all of the work of the input data cleaning, our Analyzer class does the work of analyzing the cleaned data.
+Where our Processor class did all of the work of the input data cleaning, our Analyzer class does the work of analyzing the cleaned data.

-The first thing we do in our Analyzer class file is pull in the Ruby math library, along with our Parser, Device, and User classes.
+The first thing we do in our Analyzer class file is pull in the Ruby math library, along with our Processor, Device, and User classes.
 Then, we define constants to represent the maximum number of steps taken per second (used for error correction which we'll disucss in a moment), and a value for our threshold.
 For the purposes of this discussion, let's assume we've analyzsed numerous diverse data sets and detemined a value for the threshold that accomodated the largest number of those data sets.

-Our Analyzer's initializer take a mandatory Parser because we necessarily need a data set to work with, and optionally takes a User and a Device.
+Our Analyzer's initializer take a mandatory Processor because we necessarily need a data set to work with, and optionally takes a User and a Device.
 Note that the default values for those parameters is a new instance of each.
 Remember how those classes both had defualt values and could handle zero input parameters?
 That functionality comes in handy here.
 Note that the initializer raises exceptions if classes other than those expected are passed in, since we can't work with incorrect class types.
-Otherwise, all it does is set the instance variables @parser, @user, @device to the passed in parameters.
+Otherwise, all it does is set the instance variables @processor, @user, @device to the passed in parameters.

 The only other public method in Analyzer is measure, which calls the private methods measure_steps, measure_distance, and measure_time, in that order.
 Let's look at each: